Dreams (TV series): Reception

 Dreams encountered negative critical reception.
 In the summer of 1984, ad agency Dancer Fitzgerald Sample ranked the show among the least likely to succeed in the upcoming television season, believing the show to be childish ("exclusively kidvid").

 For The New York Times, John J. O'Connor found similarities between Dreams and Happy Days, regarding Stamos's character of Gino as a "straightforward resurrection" of Henry Winkler's Fonzie "in the Flashdance mode".
 However, O'Connor was critical of Gino's character development: "...without a nice-guy Richie for a foil, Gino comes across less irresistible than obnoxious."
 O'Connor also called the show "a kind of extended music-video punctuated with dopey dialogue."

 Tom Shales of The Washington Post called Dreams a "weak and creaky sitcom".

 However, David Bianculli of The Philadelphia Inquirer had a more mixed review: "The pilot works, barely, but later episodes will tell if this is a cult item or a commercial cop-out."
 Later in the show's run, Bianculli pointed out the sanitized nature of Dreams on CBS in contrast to the group's music videos on MTV: "The paradox here is that rock music, by definition, is supposed to be uninhibited and loose, while network television has censors on its payroll.
 If Dreams were afforded a little more freedom, the show would be a lot more fun to watch."

 Legacy

+The two lead cast members would find success in other ventures after the short run of Dreams.
+Stamos played Jesse Katsopolis on sitcom Full House from 1988 to 1995. on ABC.
+Full House was a popular show on ABC's TGIF lineup, reaching the top ten of Nielsen ratings in 1991–92.
+From 2002 to 2006, Gertz portrayed Judy Miller on the CBS sitcom Still Standing.
+In 2015, Gertz and husband Tony Ressler became majority owners of the Atlanta Hawks basketball team.